Exploring Progressive Web Apps to Enhance eBay’s Mobile Experience

 Last year, we started migrating pages to HTTPS and looking into how we can leverage some of these new technologies that HTTPS opens up.
 Features like this, that we’ve added to our infrastructure, can have a positive impact on customer latency and experience.
 Our focus was security and modernization.

-This is an important step and goes to the philosophy at the heart of eBay, and our founding principle: using technology to connect people and building economic opportunity.
+This is an important step and goes to the philosophy at the heart of eBay, and our founding principle: using technology to connect people and build economic opportunity.

 As one of the first ecommerce companies to create this offline experience, this exploration is an important step toward our goal of providing an inclusive experience that is considerate of every user’s network condition.